fredzhang7/Automation-AutoHotkey/README.md

-# Automation Using C#
+# Automation Using AHK

 #### Description
-- Simple keyboard, screen, and mouse manipulations using Auto Hotkey, written entirely in C#.
+- Simple keyboard, screen, and mouse manipulations using Auto Hotkey.

 #### IMPORTANT
 - You must have Auto Hotkey installed.
 Right click in any path directory to create a new script.